NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

         [Array]: Array of metadata in metadata_id, description and value

 ## Events
-Slicer Estimator sends a custom event to the event bus if a print starts and metadata handling is enabled in settings.
-The event contains the metadata for all plugins registered as payload in same format returned from get_metadata_file method.
+Slicer Estimator sends a custom event to the event bus.

 There is a bug in OctoPrint < 1.80.
 You should use the string comparison: [Details available here](https://github.com/OctoPrint/OctoPrint/issues/4417).

 ### Metadata
+Event contains the metadata for all plugins registered as payload in same format returned from get_metadata_file method.

+Trigger: If a print starts and metadata handling is enabled in settings.
 Event: Events.PLUGIN__SLICER_ESTIMATOR_METADATA_PRINT or "plugin_SlicerEstimator_metadata_print"

 Payload: Payload[plugin_identifier][target]